Schaefer's theorem for graphs: Higher arity polymorphisms

 \end{definition}

-Our goal for this section is to prove the following proposition, which states that if $\Gamma = (V; E,N,\neq,\dots)$ is a reduct of $G$, then either $H$ has a primitive positive definition in $\Gamma$, and $\Csp(\Gamma)$ is NP-complete, or $\Gamma$ has a canonical polymorphism with a certain behavior.
+Our goal for Section~\ref{sect:c1} is to prove the following proposition, which states that if $\Gamma = (V; E,N, \dots)$ is a reduct of $G$, then either $H_1$ has a primitive positive definition in $\Gamma$, and $\Csp(\Gamma)$ is NP-complete, or $\Gamma$ has a canonical polymorphism with a certain behavior.
 Each of the listed canonical polymorphisms implies tractability for $\Csp(\Gamma)$, and we will present algorithms proving this in Section~\ref{sect:algorithms}.
-Together with Proposition~\ref{prop:polys}, we then have a complete proof of the dichotomy statement of Theorem~\ref{thm:main}.

-\begin{proposition} Let $\Gamma = (V; E,N,\neq,\dots)$ be a reduct of $G$.
-Then at least one of the following holds: \begin{enumerate} \item[(a)] There is a primitive positive definition of $H$ in $\Gamma$, and $\Csp(\Gamma)$ is NP-complete. \item[(b)] $\Pol(\Gamma)$ contains a canonical ternary injection of type minority, as well as a canonical binary injection which is of type $p_1$ and either $E$-dominated or $N$-dominated in the second argument. \item[(c)] $\Pol(\Gamma)$ contains a canonical ternary injection of type majority, as well as a canonical binary injection which is of type $p_1$ and either $E$-dominated or $N$-dominated in the second argument. \item[(d)] $\Pol(\Gamma)$ contains a canonical ternary injection of type minority, as well as a canonical binary injection which is balanced and of type projection. \item[(e)] $\Pol(\Gamma)$ contains a canonical ternary injection of type majority, as well as a canonical binary injection which is balanced and of type projection. \item[(f)] $\Pol(\Gamma)$ contains a canonical binary injection of type $\maxi$ or $\mini$. \end{enumerate} \end{proposition}
+\begin{theorem} Let $\Gamma$ be a reduct of $G$ whose endomorphisms are generated by $\Aut(G)$.
+Then at least one of the following holds: \begin{enumerate} \item[(a)] There is a primitive positive definition of $H_1$ in $\Gamma$. \item[(b)] $\Pol(\Gamma)$ contains a canonical ternary injection of type minority, as well as a canonical binary injection which is of type $p_1$ and either $E$-dominated or $N$-dominated in the second argument. \item[(c)] $\Pol(\Gamma)$ contains a canonical ternary injection of type majority, as well as a canonical binary injection which is of type $p_1$ and either $E$-dominated or $N$-dominated in the second argument. \item[(d)] $\Pol(\Gamma)$ contains a canonical ternary injection of type minority, as well as a canonical binary injection which is balanced and of type projection. \item[(e)] $\Pol(\Gamma)$ contains a canonical ternary injection of type majority, as well as a canonical binary injection which is balanced and of type projection. \item[(f)] $\Pol(\Gamma)$ contains a canonical binary injection of type $\maxi$ or $\mini$. \end{enumerate} \end{theorem}

-The remainder of this section contains the proof of Proposition~\ref{prop:higherArity}, and is organized as follows: In Subsection~\ref{subsect:hardnessOfH}, we show that the relation $H$ is hard.
-We then prove in Subsection~\ref{subsect:producingCanonical} that if $H$ does not have a primitive positive definition in a reduct $\Gamma$ as in Proposition~\ref{prop:higherArity}, then $\Gamma$ has the polymorphisms of one of the Cases~(b) to~(f) of the proposition.
+The remainder of this section contains the proof of Theorem~\ref{thm:higherArity}, and is organized as follows: we first show that the relation $H_1$ is hard.
+We then prove that if $H_1$ does not have a primitive positive definition in a reduct $\Gamma$ as in Theorem~\ref{thm:higherArity}, then $\Gamma$ has the polymorphisms of one of the Cases~(b) to~(f) of the theorem.

-\subsection{Hardness of $H$}
+\subsubsection{Hardness of $H_1$}

-This subsection contains the hardness proof of the relation in Case~(a) of Proposition~\ref{prop:higherArity}.
+We present the hardness proof of the relation in Case~(a) of Theorem~\ref{thm:higherArity}.